 In this course, students develop their knowledge and skills as financial managers.
 The course includes both the study of financial management theories and the analysis of business cases.
 Building on the basics of financial management introduced in SB/FINE 2000 3.00, the course covers capital structure decisions, dividend policy, working capital management, and capital budgeting, business valuation, mergers and acquisitions and risk management.
-Prerequisite: SB/FINE 2000 3.00 and Year 3 BBA/IBBA standing required

-Course Credit Exclusions: AP/ECON 4400 3.00, AP/ECON 4220 3.00, and AP/ECON 4410 3.00
+Course Credit Exclusions: AP/ECON 4400 3.00, AP/ECON

+4220 3.00, and AP/ECON 4410 3.00